Ferenc Molnár

+He immigrated to the United States to escape the persecution of Hungarian Jews during World War II and later adopted American citizenship.
+He died in New York City.

 Life

 Early years

 Ferenc Molnár was born in Budapest on January 12, 1878, to Dr. Mór Neumann, a prosperous and well-regarded gastroenterologist, and Jozefa Wallfisch, both of German-Jewish heritage.
 The home in which he lived was opulent but gloomy.
 Even though he was born into wealth, "It was not a friendly atmosphere for the lively and precocious Ferenc, who constantly had to be warned to keep quiet."
 Just a year before his birth, his parents' firstborn son and Molnár's brother, László, died.
 His mother was frail and frequently bedridden.
-Illness spread throughout the rooms of his house, and young Ferenc constantly was being told to keep quiet.
+Illness spread throughout the rooms of his house, and young Ferenc was constantly being told to keep quiet.
+His mother died in 1898 when Ferenc was 20 years of age.

-In 1887, Molnár entered the Református Gimnázium, a secondary school (high school) located in Miskolc, Hungary, where he was inspired to learn foreign languages and where his talent as a writer began to take shape.
-At fourteen, he started a periodical, Haladás (Progress), which sold only four copies, and a secondary publication, É letképek (Panorama), selling only 20 copies.
-His first dramatic work was A Kék Barlang (Blue Cave), a controversial play written, directed, and staged in the basement of a friend's house.
+In 1887, Molnár entered the Lónyay Utcai Református Gimnázium, a secondary school (high school) located in Budapest, Hungary, where he was inspired to learn foreign languages and where his talent as a writer began to emerge.
+At fourteen, he started a periodical, Haladás ("Progress"), which sold only four copies, and a secondary publication, Életképek ("Panorama"), selling only 20 copies.
+His first dramatic work was A Kék Barlang (The Blue Cave), a controversial play written, directed, and staged in the basement of a friend's house.

 Upon completing secondary school, Molnár studied law at the University of Budapest in 1895.
 Shortly after, he was sent to Geneva by his father to continue his studies at the Swiss University.
 While living in Geneva, he began to write frequently, often sending his work to various papers.
 Molnár also wrote the short novella Magdolna during this time.

 He also traveled to Paris to see some of the chic new plays.
 "The fashionable boulevard comedies of Bernstein, Bataille, Capus, and others left a deep impression on him and later greatly influenced his dramatic style."